-Excelsior Classes is a consortium of like-minded, Christian teachers committed to excellence in instruction.
+About UsWe are a group of like-minded, Christians teachers committed to excellence in education

 My people are destroyed for lack of knowledge.
 (Hosea 4:6)

-We need deep thinkers because we cannot solve today’s or tomorrow’s problems through superficial solutions.
+We cannot solve today’s or tomorrow’s problems through superficial solutions.

 For a time is coming when people will no longer listen to sound and wholesome teaching.
 They will follow their own desires and will look for teachers who will tell them whatever their itching ears want to hear.
 (2 Timothy 4:3)